[X] CLOSEMAIN MENU

 Alcohol

 Alcohol has several alternative names due to its various chemical structures and uses.
-On this page we will discuss ethanol, also called ethyl alcohol and many other names,1 and methanol, also known as methyl alcohol or wood alcohol.
+On this page we will discuss ethanol (also called ethyl alcohol) and methanol (also known as methyl alcohol or wood alcohol).

-Both ethanol and methanol are solvents, and both can be used as fuel, although ethanol is formed through fermentation of food crops, while methanol is created by chemical processes.
+Both ethanol and methanol are solvents, and both can be used as fuel.
+Ethanol is formed through fermentation of food crops.
+Methanol is created by chemical processes.
 Their chemical structures are slightly different.

 Ethanol